This may seem like a crazy article for me to be writing.

-As long as you have invested in program to teach yourself how to do this properly, you will have moved to a place of confidence in your own ability to work on your website.
-You’ll also be able to implement new marketing strategies on your site as you need to.
+As long as you have invested in a program to teach yourself how to do this properly, you will have moved to a place of confidence in your own ability to work on your website.
+You’ll also be able to implement new marketing strategies on your site as your business needs expand and change.

 What should I use to build my website?

 The answer to this question depends somewhat on what you plan to do with the website, how much functionality you want it to have, and whether you need it to grow with your business.